-From 1 July all seats on the train will be available for use once more.
-All travellers are still requested to avoid busy periods and travel outside of rush hour wherever possible.
-The use of face masks remains compulsory.
+All of the seats on the train are now available for use once again.
+However, the Cabinet recommends limiting travel wherever possible.
+In addition, we urge you to avoid crowds and travel outside of rush hour wherever possible.
+The use of face masks on the train remains mandatory.

 The measures in brief

-- Avoid busy periods and travel outside of rush hour wherever possible
+- Avoid crowds and travel outside of rush hour wherever possible

-The government requires the use of a face mask while travelling on public transport.
-This applies to travellers aged 13 years and older.
-You can obtain these face masks at various shops at the station and in many station vending machines.
-Travellers are requested to put their face mask on in good time before boarding the train.
-For more information on the use of face masks on public transport, please visit the Government website.
+The government requires the use of a face mask on public transport.
+This applies to travellers aged 13 years and above. these face masks can be purchased from various shops at our stations and in many station vending machiens.
+We urge travellers to wear the face mask when entering the station and when standing on the platform.
+Read our answers to frequently asked questions about the use of face masks.

 Other measures aboard the train